 For medium dark to dark skin with golden or olive undertones

 Velvety is too dark if I use it all over my face.
-I tend to apply one swipe of product down the middle of my face, a stripe on each cheek bone and above my jaw line.
+I tend to apply one swipe of Subtlety down the middle of my face, a stripe on each cheek bone and above my jaw line.
 I apply stripes of Velvety along my hair line, cheek bones and underneath my jaw.
 I blend it out starting from the middle of my face, making sure to blend both colours together.

 Many foundations I’ve tried break me out, so I’m surprised this one doesn’t.
 For my combination skin, it’s perfectly nourishing and the formula is forgiving enough to be used with different serums and balms.
-I much prefer using one layer, and then spot concealing.
+I much prefer using one layer, and then spot conceal.
 It builds really well but even 2 layers starts looking like fuller coverage makeup.
 I’m much more of a light coverage kind of girl, still I love that I have one product that can achieve both.
 Not to mention the fact that I don’t need a separate concealer!